josebastiase/RHEA/README.md

 2. `test/tests/terzaghi/TerzaghiImportData.i`.
 This is the RHEA input file.
 Run it using the `rhea-opt` executable you created during compilation: `../../../rhea-opt -i TerzaghiImportData.i`.

 3. `test/tests/terzaghi/plot_results.py`.
-This is a python file that plots the results, demonstrating agreement between RHEA and the analytical formulae derived by Terzaghi:
+This is a python file that plots the results, demonstrating agreement between RHEA and the analytical formulae derived by Terzaghi, as shown below.
+If you require more precise agreement, simply decrease the time-step size in `TerzaghiImportData.i`.

 <p align="center">
  <img src="test/tests/terzaghi/Terzaghis_problem.png">